-FINMA must approve the documentation relating to these schemes before they are established or distributed in or from Switzerland (Arts.
+FINMA must approve the documentation relating to these schemes before they are established or offered in Switzerland (Arts.
 15 and 120 CISA).
 This applies to fund contracts

-Any change in circumstances underlying the authorisation or approval granted must be permitted by FINMA before operations can be resumed (Art.
+Any change in the underlying circumstances of the institutions and products under the Collective Investment Schemes Act must be authorised by FINMA before operations can be resumed (Art.
 16 CISA).